8:30 - 9:24 AM | UPDATE FROM THE DIVISION

 This presentation will focus on Missouri Medical Marijuana Law, Amendment XIV of the Missouri Constitution as well as recent changes to Chapter 287’s drug penalty provisions (Section 287.120.6 RSMo.)
 Effective August 28, 2017, MO changed several provisions of Chapter 287.
 One of the more significant changes involved that application of the drug penalty provisions to include a presumption of penalty upon showing of a positive screen for illegal drugs.
 The following year, Missouri voters approved an amendment to the Missouri Constitution that provided for the legal production, possession and consumption of marijuana for medical purposes.
 This discussion will dive into the two provisions and flesh out the interplay between the two bodies of law.

-Speaker: Dr. Alisa Warren, Executive Director, Missouri Commission on Human Rights, Jefferson City
+Speaker: Kristy A. Lambert, Legal Counsel, Missouri Commission on Human Rights, Kansas City

 Michael Banahan has extensive experience handling Workers' Compensation matters in the education, government and manufacturing sectors.
 His case experience includes assaults, violent acts, back injuries, fatalities, head injuries, heart attacks, infectious diseases, musculoskeletal disorders, neck injuries, paraplegia/quadriplegia, permanent disability, pulmonary disorders and respiratory conditions.